Orlando Weather Forecast: Warm start to first days of 2023; When cooler air returns to Central Florida - NewsBreak

 Related

-Orlando weather: Some rain before next cold front drops temperatures in Central Florida
+Orlando weather: Rain and storms in Central Florida this week before next cold front arrives

-ORLANDO, Fla. - Today's high: 76 degrees.
-The FOX 35 Storm Team is tracking our latest cold front sweep across the Florida peninsula today.
-A few showers are possible through 3 p.m.
-Afternoon highs reach the widespread mid-70s.
-Skies will clear overnight with lows dipping into the 40s and 50s.

 Weather Forecast: Jan.
 2, 2023